Many people wonder how to get a court date for a pending felony or misdemeanor charge.

 Given the health issues facing Michigan and the United States during the Covid-19 pandemic, it takes longer than ever to get a case to court.
 Police are trying to avoid making arrests except for assaultive crimes, and prosecutors resist authorizing charges while there is a pending health crisis.
 As a result, courts are generally not holding hearings in criminal cases unless defendants are in custody.

 How do I get a court date?

 Getting a court date for a felony or misdemeanor matter is frequently dependent on the court scheduling a hearing, the police turning in the necessary paperwork, or the prosecutor issuing a warrant.
 It is always possible to call a court and see if a hearing has been scheduled.
 Most courts now have their dockets online, and you can search for your case with your first and last name.
 If the paperwork has not been filed, the name search will not produce a result.
 If a warrant has been issued, then you have the option of turning yourself into the police or the court, or you can hire a lawyer to schedule a date for an arraignment on the warrant.
 With a retained criminal defense lawyer, it may be possible to avoid being arrested on a warrant or having to serve any time in jail waiting for a court date.

 What should I do if I have a warrant for my arrest?

-The best thing to do is to retain a reputable, respected defense attorney to go with you to court to be arraigned.
+The best thing to do is retain a reputable, respected defense attorney to go with you to court to be arraigned.
 An experienced lawyer can find a way to get your case on track and keep you out of custody on a reasonable bond.
-While we are dealing with Covid-19, many courts are refusing to arraign defendants on warrants unless the cases are assaultive or very serious.
+While we are dealing with Covid-19, many courts refuse to arraign defendants on warrants unless the cases are assaultive or very serious.
 So that you do not spend any unnecessary time behind bars, let your lawyer contact the court for you and determine the best course to keep you out of custody.